Decker-Matthew-R/AccessAdventureApp/Development-Environment-Setup.md

 Developer: Ifeanyi Okoye
 Developer: Cameron Page

 This .md file contains all the information needed to set up your development environment.
 The steps listed below were all done on a PC using Windows 10 Home.
+This setup has been verified to work.

 #### --Setting Up Git/Github--
 ##### --This step will be essential in allowing us to collaborate and revert to past iterations of our app should we encounter problems--